![]() |

 "Contested case" means an adjudicatory proceeding (not including ratemaking, rulemaking, or quasi-legislative, informational, or similar proceedings) in which the individual legal rights, duties, or privileges of a party are required by law to be determined by an agency only after an opportunity for a hearing.
 [5 ILCS 100/1-30]

-"Day" means a business day.
+"Day" means a calendar day.

 "Department" means the Department of Labor.